imjoy-team/ImJoy/web/public/docs/api.md

 ### `callback` style
-However, for Python 2 or webPython, `asyncio` is not supported, therefore you need to use `callback` style.
+However, for Python 2 or Web Python, `asyncio` is not supported, therefore you need to use `callback` style.

 Call the asynchronous function and set its callback with `.then(callback_func)`.
 For Javascrit plugins, a native Javascrit `Promise` will be returned ([More about Promise.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
 For Python plugins, it will return a simplified Python implement of promise.